maartene/DCJam2025/docs/TECHDEBT.md

         - [X] partyIsInRange should not use range
     - [X] remove `damage` from `Enemy`
 - [X] DRY: move as much from strategies into default implementations as possible
+- Movement tests in `EnemyMovementTests` use hard coded paths, these should be generated using a path finding algorithm like Dijkstra or BFS